NebraskaProgrammer/starter-nextjs-tailwindcss-redux-ts/components/layouts/README.md

 # Layouts

-You layouts (templates) go in this folder.
+Your layouts (templates) go in this folder.